Christine Campbell Thomson: As author

-Miss Campbell sold two stories in the 1920s as Flavia Richardson to Hutchinson's Mystery Story Magazine – "Out of the Earth" (Jan 1925) and "When Hell Laughed" (Jan 1926).
+Christine Campbell Thomson sold two stories in the 1920s as Flavia Richardson to Hutchinson's Mystery Story Magazine – "Out of the Earth" (Jan 1925) and "When Hell Laughed" (Jan 1926).
 She contributed two of her own stories to Weird Tales, also under the alias "Flavia Richardson".
 Her story, "The Red Turret" (first published in her own anthology Switch on the Light, 1931), was reprinted in the anonymously edited bumper anthology "A Century of Creepy Stories" (Hutchinson, 1934).

+For most of her life, Thomson worked as a literary agent serving as director of the firm Thomson and McLaughlin.
+She wrote a number of novels (none of them in the horror field) as well as a guide to writing in The Right Way to Write Successful Fiction.
+Thomson's own short horror tale "Message for Margie" (the only one which appears to have been published under her own name) appeared in such anthologies as The Fifth Pan Book of Horror Stories (1964, ed.
+Herbert van Thal); Terrors, Torments and Traumas (ed.
+Helen Hoke, 1978) and "Realms of Darkness" (ed Mary Danby, 1985).
+A number of her stories that appeared in the Not at Night series as written by Flavia Richardson were also reprinted in various other anthologies by editors such as Charles Birkin, Mary Danby, and Herbert van Thal.